BurntNail/6th-Form/Design Engineering/Material Considerations/Material Groups/Plastics/ABS Drone Question.md

 type: "Exam Question"
 ---

-> The body of the drone has been manufactured from [[ABS]].
-Explain **2** reasons why [[ABS]] is a suitable material choice for the body of the drone
+> The body of the drone has been manufactured from [[Acrylonite-Butadine-Styrene]].
+Explain **2** reasons why [[Acrylonite-Butadine-Styrene]] is a suitable material choice for the body of the drone
- - [[ABS]] has high impact resistance, meaning that when the drone inevitably crashes, the damage will be lesser than if it had been made out of a different material. **less likely to crash with obstacles**
+ - [[Acrylonite-Butadine-Styrene]] has high impact resistance, meaning that when the drone inevitably crashes, the damage will be lesser than if it had been made out of a different material. **less likely to crash with obstacles**
- - [[ABS]] also has a relatively low melting point and is a [[Thermopolymers|Thermoplastic]], meaning that it can be recycled and injection-moulded, useful for high detail intricate drone designs. **at low cost and high volume**
+ - [[Acrylonite-Butadine-Styrene]] also has a relatively low melting point and is a [[Thermopolymers|Thermoplastic]], meaning that it can be recycled and injection-moulded, useful for high detail intricate drone designs. **at low cost and high volume**
  - **also: good electrical insulator, not affected by sun/rain, high quality finish, high strength-weight ratio**